fleckenstein-m/FINC462-662-SP2024/website/index.md

 ## Grading Policy

 Your final grade is based on _i)_ two midterm exams, _ii)_ a final exam, and _iii)_ class participation.
 Grading is on a curve.
-This means that you will be ranked relative to all students in both sections based on your two midterms, the final exam, and quizzes.
-The weighting shown below under Final Grade Breakdown determines your final rank among all students enrolled in the sections I teach.
+This means that you will be ranked relative to all students in both sections based on your two midterms, the final exam, and class participation.
+The weighting shown below under Final Grade Breakdown determines your final rank among all students enrolled in the sections.

 - 20% Class Participation
 - 25% Midterm 1